InfiniTimeOrg/InfiniTime/docs/user-documentation/apps.md

 At the top, in the middle is a button labeled "i".
 Tapping it informs you, how many time is left before the next alarm.

+When the alarm rings, the watch vibrates repeatedly and shows the alarm app.
+The bottom left buttun is then red and labeled with a stop sign.
+Press it, to end the ringing.